gatling/gatling/src/sphinx/http/http_check.rst

 * ``headerRegex(headerName, pattern)``

-Same than above, but *pattern* is used to apply a regex on the header value.
+Same as above, but *pattern* is used to apply a regex on the header value.

 .. note:: The header names are available as constants in the DSL, accessible from the ``HttpHeaderNames`` object, e.g. ``HttpHeaderNames.ContentType``.

-.. note:: ``Location`` header value is automatically decoded when performing a check on it
+.. note:: ``Location`` header value is automatically decoded when performing a check on it.

 By default, it can extract 0 or 1 capture group, so the extract type is ``String``.